 If you don’t have a grill or a grill pan, these burgers can also be cooked in a frying pan or cast-iron skillet or easily baked in the oven.
 Regardless of what cooking method you choose, these shrimp burgers are perfect for an easy weeknight meal, weekend lunch, or holiday BBQ, and are tasty enough to (hopefully) even attract those who claim to not like seafood.

 More Healthy Burger Recipes:

 Take your burger game to the next level with these homemade shrimp burgers!
-Not only are they packed full of flavour but they are easy to make, perfect for a healthy weeknight dinner.
+Not only are they packed full of flavor but they are easy to make, perfect for a healthy weeknight dinner.

 - 1 pound shrimp, raw, thawed

 - ¼ cup cilantro, finely chopped